Diamond Exploration in Canada’s Northwest Territories

-Margaret Lake Diamonds Inc. (TSXV:DIA) is a diamond exploration company with two properties in the Northwest Territories (NWT), Canada.
-Both properties, Margaret Lake and Diagras, are located in a region seeing enhanced interest for diamond exploration.
+Margaret Lake Diamonds Inc. (TSXV:DIA) is a Canadian junior mining company focused on exploring its two diamond properties, Margaret Lake and Diagras properties, in the Northwest Territories (NWT) and its Kiyuk Lake gold property in Nunavut, Canada.
+Margaret Lake and Diagras are located in a region seeing enhanced interest for diamond exploration.

 As part of a joint venture with Arctic Star Exploration (TSXV:ADD), the company’s second project in the Northwest Territories is a 60 percent interest in the Diagras property.
 The property hosts 13 known kimberlites originally discovered by DeBeers in the 1990s and Margaret Lake believes there is an opportunity to apply modern exploration techniques to define additional kimberlites.
 To date, the company has acquired the necessary regulatory approval to proceed with all future drill programs on the project.

 Margaret Lake has recently acquired the Kiyuk Lake gold property in the Kivalliq region in southern Nunavut, Canada.
 The property has seen significant past exploration by Newmont Mining (NYSE:NEM) and Cache Exploration (TSXV:CAY) including 13,000 meters of drilling and the delineation of four mineralized zones: Rusty, Gold Point, Cobalt and Amundsen.
 The property also hosts five high-priority target areas that have not been drill tested.
 Mineralization has been traced over a 13-kilometer strike length that remains open in all directions.